priore/SOAPEngine/README.md

 With this Framework you can create iPhone and iPad Apps that supports SOAP Client Protocol.
 This framework able executes methods at remote web services with SOAP standard protocol.

+## Update Dic, 10, 2013 (v.1.3.2)
+* Extended with two new properties to replace the prefix of the user objects.
+* Decode Unicode characters in readable strings (\Uxxxx).
+* Fix for results in array values.

+## Update Dic 04, 2013 (v.1.3.1)
+* Thread Safety
+* Support nil/null values replaced with xsi:nil="true"

 ## Update Dic, 02, 2013 (v.1.3RC1)
 * Added local notifications.
 * Fix last path slash for namespace actions.